tuzz/rack-campfire/README.md

 Posting a message to the campfire room should prompt the bot to reply 'Hello' and 'world' on separate lines.

-The only other things available is 'campfire' itself.
+The only other things available is 'tinder'.
 This is an instance of [Tinder](https://github.com/collectiveidea/tinder/).
 I'd recommend looking at their documentation if you'd like to learn how your bot could paste snippets of code, upload files, etc.